r4wand/pwned/README.md

 python pwned.py
 ```
 #
-it uses have [haveibeenpwned](haveibeenpwned.com) to check your list of passwords againt their database.
+it uses [haveibeenpwned](haveibeenpwned.com) to check your list of passwords againt their database.